Uganda Police press release on deportations is a cover-up for CMI abuse

-Sarah Kagingo’s Soft Power that is one of the propaganda arms of CMI that conducted the arrest immediately tweeted, “Uganda’s security deport 2 senior MTN staff including a Rwandan for compromising national security.”
+Sarah Kagingo’s Soft Power that is one of the propaganda arms of CMI that conducted the arrest immediately twitted, “Uganda’s security deport 2 senior MTN staff including a Rwandan for compromising national security.”

 The initial question any reasonable person asks himself is why the need to emphasize that the arrested person is Rwandan if indeed her being Rwandan wasn’t the reason for her arrest in the first place.
 Secondly, as journalist Sarah Kagingo should know that these two individuals remain suspects at best and she should say that they are allegedly being charged and place the suspected crime also in quotation marks such as “compromising national security.”
 But this is not expected of her since her job is to try to normalize CMI’s continued harassment of Rwandans in Uganda.

-It is obvious to anyone with a brain that the innocent people were arrested and deported out of sheer harassment.
+Isn’t it obvious to anyone with a brain that these innocent people were arrested and deported out of sheer harassment?

-We were only allowed the police press release, which accuses, tries, judges, and sentences (through deportation) the two individuals who had no chance whatsoever to speak for themselves.
+Yet here we are with the police press release, which accuses, tries, judges, and sentences (through deportation) two individuals who have had no chance whatsoever to speak for themselves.

 Information this website has is that Annie Tabura was an employee of MTN Uganda.
 The company is a multinational that employees different nationals from all over the world, and stations them however it sees fit.

-At MTN Uganda, Olivier Prentout has been the chief marketing officer and Annie has been the sales manager.
+At MTN Uganda, Olivier Prentout has been the chief marketing officer.
+Annie has been the sales manager.